 The development of sensory-motor skills (language development and development of cognitive skills) is promoted by practising speech awareness, getting to know and recognising shapes and contents by means of picture books, singing and other exercises.
 In this context, the reference to the term ‘intelligence’ is not overly significant from our point of view.
 When classifying abilities, we speak of the level of development.

-With regard to physiological development, observation and comparison are the fundamental methods applicable in childcare.
-With targeted activities such as grabbing hold of objects, crawling, running and jumping (general motor skills) as well as finger games and puzzles (fine motor skills) we are not aiming to promote development, but simply to suitably accommodate the normal biological development of the children.
-We consider an emphasis on achievement more likely to damage children than help them, and we therefore believe it is more important to give children a solid basis in using learned skills.
-Comparison will then allow the early recognition of any observed unusual behaviour.
-It is our aim to give you as a parent our considered advice in recommending the appropriate measures.
+We assess the physiological development of the children with the methods of observation and comparison.
+With specific exercises such as grasping, crawling, running and jumping (gross motor skills) as well as finger and stick games and puzzles (fine motor skills), we are not trying to explicitly improve their development, but simply to accompany the normal biological development of the children in an appropriate way.
+We consider exaggerated performance thinking to be rather harmful and consider it more important to consolidate the child’s security in the acquired skills.
+Comparison will allow the early recognition of any observed unusual behaviour.
+The aim is to be able to offer you as parents, careful advice by recommending any necessary measures.

-Working with the Parents
+Cooperation with the parents